awaizman1/python_zth/overview/p22_functions/README.md

  - Inner function object is created per run (and only when running) of the enclosing function.
  - LEGB rules applied to inner functions.
 ## Closure
+A function object that remembers values in enclosing scopes even if they are not present in memory.
 ```python
 def make_power(p):